weygoldt/ChirpCNN/README.md

 - [ ] In the animation plotting routine, redo the colors and add the real chirps onto the track of the sliding window
 - [ ] Add a line plot with the estimated probability to the detector
 - [ ] Understand the training loss, etc. Implement a training loss plot that shows how training went.
 This is absolutely urgent to prevent overfitting!
-- [ ] Implement batch norm.
+- [ ] Implement norm.
 Until now, each snippet is min-max normed before entering the network.
 This removes information that could be used during detection.
+  - [ ] Standardize dataset before feeding it to the network and remove min max norm in data simulation script.
+  - [ ] Try batch norming the output of the convolution layers.
 - [ ] Get natural values for the chirp contrast.
 It from the spectrogram inversion experiment, it seems that natural contrasts are much stronger and could show on a spectrogram.
 This could be useful for the convnet detection.
+- [ ] Try drastically increase the batch size, e.g. to 100
+- [ ] Implement tensor-based detection on gpu instead of numpy.
+- [ ] Implement the ability to load much larger spectograms without having to load it into ram
+- [ ] Implement the creation of large spectrograms on the GPU according to the detection parameters in the config file.

 ## Project log
+- 2023/04/14: Probably solved the issue that the same chirp is detected twice for two fish.
+I just take group chirps that are less than 20 ms apart and use only the one with the highest probability reported by the model and discard the rest.
+Even fancier implementations could use things like the dip in the baseline envelope during a chirp to determine to which fish the chirp truly belongs to.
 - 2023/04/13: First time all chirps are correctly assigned on the real data snippet.
 Decraesed frequency resolution of the training dataset and made windows narrower.
 - 2023/04/12: First semi-successfull run on a snippet of real data.
 - 2023/04/09: First successfull run of the detector on synthetic data.